danverbraganza/varcaser/README.md

 The varcaser transformation function `Caser.String(string)` is designed around the assumption that the caller is aware of the casing convention of the input variable names.
-If this is not the case, the caller can use the `Detect([]string)` function on the input variable strings to retrieve the source `CaseConvention` object, if that is possible.
-At present, this detection is pretty naive, and will fail if all of the variables passed in are not all formatted according to the same `CasingConvention`.
+If this is not the case, the caller can use the `Detect([]string)` function on the input variable strings to retrieve a `Splitter` object, if that is possible.
+This `Splitter` object takes care of decomposing an input variable name into its component parts.

 Varcaser is implemented without regular expressions (for now).